Chuks-Onuh/ShopsRUs/README.md

 # ShopsRUs API
 ### Getting Started
+ShopsRUs is an API that provide discount to their customers on all their web/mobile platforms.
+It provides capabilities to calculate discounts, generate the total costs and generate the invoices for customers.
 #### These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.